Getting your ads above Google search results

 Bear in mind

-To be eligible for a top spot, your ad needs to meet a minimum Ad Rank threshold.
-The minimum Ad Rank required to appear above search results is generally greater than the minimum Ad Rank to appear below search results.
+To be eligible for a top spot, your ad needs to meet the relevant Ad Rank thresholds.
+The thresholds required to appear above search results are generally greater than the thresholds required to appear below search results, which is why ads above search results typically have higher CPCs than ads below search results.

 How you can help your ads to make it to the top